guthriec/chriswguthrie/_posts/2025-10-23-robust-mdps.md

 Addressing problems of fragility and environment shifts falls under the broad category of "robust reinforcement learning (RL)."
 To go up one level of abstraction, robustness may aim to address fragility arising from:

 1. **Model misspecification**.
 Developers of AI systems often don't correctly model the world.
 Maybe they base their robot on an explicit physics model that makes simplifying assumptions.
-Even in highly flexible models which are meant to be learned, developers assume that experiences from the world (transitions and rewards) are i.i.d., and that the distribution from which these experiences are drawn is stationary over time.
+Even in highly flexible learnable models, developers assume that experiences from the world (transitions and rewards) are i.i.d., and that the distribution from which these experiences are drawn is stationary over time.
 In sim-to-real transfer, it is this second assumption that is almost always violated, since there is a distribution shift when the system is deployed in the real world.
 1. **Epistemic uncertainty**.
 Even when we've correctly chosen the *class* of model for the world (or at least, correctly enough), when we're trying to do reinforcement learning, we need to estimate the parameters of that model.
 Since we are basing our estimates on data, our estimates will have some error.
 A system which is robust to epistemic uncertainty will exhibit a kind of pessimism under this uncertainty.
 Notice though, we've changed the game a little -- whereas typically in RL, we're aiming to maximize expected discounted reward, when we factor in robustness, it's because we're asymmetrically averse to "unpleasant surprises".
-This is what's typically called "Safe RL".
+This is what's typically called "Safe RL."
 Approaches to mitigate model misspecification often can also be applied to mitigate epistemic uncertainty and make RL safer.
 1. **Aleatoric uncertainty**.
-Once we're in the land of "Safe RL", and we've decided that we're asymmetrically risk-averse, there's no reason to stop at epistemic uncertainty.
+Once we're in the land of "Safe RL," and we've decided that we're asymmetrically risk-averse, there's no reason to stop at epistemic uncertainty.
 Robustness can also encompass a preference for avoiding known risks by taking actions which have only a narrow range of possible outcomes, all of which are acceptable.

 So, robustness can refer to strategies for managing almost every kind of uncertainty we have in automated decision-making.
 The unifying characteristic of robustness is a focus on limiting the damage from worst-case, or nearly worst-case, scenarios.
 In short: paranoia!